WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Number Expression</b></summary>

 Work out a whole formula over up to 24 numbers in one node, such as `(a * b) / 2 + c`, `clamp(a, 0, 1)` or `round(a / b, 2)`.
-The functions are min, max, abs, round, floor, ceil, sqrt, clamp(v, lo, hi), lerp(a, b, t), sign, log, log2, log10, exp, sin, cos, tan, atan2, hypot, degrees and radians, with pi, e and tau as constants.
+Rounding, clamping, interpolation, roots, logarithms and trigonometry are all there, with pi, e and tau as constants, and the expression box lists them.
 Comparisons and `and`, `or` work too, so `a if a > b else b` picks the larger and the boolean output carries the answer.
 Only arithmetic is read: a name, an attribute or a call that is not on the list is refused by name before anything runs.
 The box takes several lines, joined into one, and `#` starts a comment.
+Slots a to x are sockets taking a whole number, a decimal, a NUMBER or a true or false as 1 or 0; unwired counts as 0, so a fixed number goes in the formula.

 | | |
 |---|---|